-The Company has implemented the Amended and Restated 2001 Long-Term Incentive Plan (the "2001 Plan").
+The Company has a long-term incentive plan, the Amended and Restated 2001 Long-Term Incentive Plan (the "2001 Plan").
 The 2001 Plan provides for stock options, restricted stock and dollar-denominated cash awards, including performance-based awards.
 In addition to stock options, restricted stock and cash awards, the 2001 Plan provides for the grant of stock appreciation rights, deferred stock and other stock-based awards to directors, officers, employees and consultants.

 The number of shares of common stock that may be subject to outstanding awards granted under the 2001 Plan (determined immediately after the grant of any award) may not exceed 741,413 from the inception of the 2001 Plan.
 In addition, no individual may receive awards in any one calendar year of more than 100,000 shares of common stock.
 Stock options granted under the 2001 Plan expire ten years from the date of grant and generally become exercisable, or vest, immediately.
 Restricted stock generally vests over periods of one-half to three years.
 Upon the exercise of stock options, the Company issues common stock from its non-issued authorized or treasury shares that have been reserved for issuance pursuant to the 2001 Plan.
-At December 31, 2016, the number of shares of common stock remaining available for future grants of stock options, restricted stock or other forms of stock-based compensation under the 2001 Plan was 100,199.
+At December 31, 2017, the number of shares of common stock remaining available for future grants of stock options, restricted stock or other forms of stock-based compensation under the 2001 Plan was 73,120.

-The Company recorded \$1,036, \$1,199 and \$1,102 for stock-based compensation expense related to stock options and shares of restricted stock for 2016, 2015 and 2014, respectively.
-The amounts included in cost of revenues were \$148, \$154 and \$185 and in selling, general and administrative expense were \$888, \$1,045 and \$917, for 2016, 2015 and 2014, respectively.
+The Company recorded \$1,405, \$1,036 and \$1,199 for stock-based compensation expense related to stock options and shares of restricted stock for 2017, 2016 and 2015, respectively.
+The amounts included in cost of revenues were \$144, \$148 and \$154 and in selling, general and administrative expense were \$1,261, \$888 and \$1,045, for 2017, 2016 and 2015, respectively.

-A summary of the Company's stock option and restricted stock activity and related information for the year ended December 31, 2016 and certain other information for the years ended December 31, 2016, 2015 and 2014 are as follows:
+A summary of the Company's stock option and restricted stock activity and related information for the year ended December 31, 2017 and certain other information for the years ended December 31, 2017, 2016 and 2015 are as follows: